syncore/qclauncher/README.md

  7. *Linux* - To build, run `build.sh` (the application only runs on Windows, but can be built on Linux/OSX).
  8. If everything went well, you should have the `qclauncher.exe` file in the `bin` directory.

-Is This Considered a Cheat?
+Is QCLauncher Considered a Cheat?
 -------------
 No. QCLauncher **does *NOT* touch or modify any game files or game code at all**.
 Any additional functionality that QCLauncher provides is derived from the game itself and the game's built-in commands.
 The tool is simply a very lightweight utility that launches the game.
 Use it if you'd like to, or not.
 I wrote it as a learning exercise in the [tradition](https://qlprism.syncore.org/) of [contributing](https://ql.syncore.org) to the Quake [community](https://qlprism.syncore.org/qlm/).
 It's open-source.
 Inspect the code and you will see that there is no funny business going on.